Syria

 • Weak institutions and economic devastation.

-• Fragile political and security conditions because of an abrupt change in political power.
+• Fragile political and security conditions following an abrupt change in political power.

 NECESSARY ACTION: